harrisjib216/iOS-Projects/Winstagram-Swift/README.md

 # Winstagram

-Winstagram is a version of Instagram that I built for simplicity.
+Winstagram is a version of Instagram that I built sometime in 2018 for simplicity.
 I built this app during my time in high school (and briefly after for interviews 🤠) but have kept the project around for its nostalgia.

 ## Screenshots